 Family therapy: After an initial session that is held at the time of admission, family therapy is offered on an as-needed basis.
 Additionally, family education is provided to those who have a family member in our treatment center.

 Recreational therapy: Recreational therapy is held once a day at our treatment center for adults, providing them with the opportunity to participate in activities such as tennis, basketball, swimming, or gym time.

 Depending upon individual treatment needs, we also provide the following:

 - A.A. meetings

 Continuing Care and Levels of Treatment

 At Greenleaf Behavioral Health Hospital, we are pleased to provide options for outpatient services.
 These services include a partial hospitalization program (PHP) for adults that is held 4 hours a day.
-At the time of discharge, each client will meet with his or her treatment team in order to set him or her up with an outpatient therapist and determine the appropriate level of aftercare programming.
+At the time of discharge, each client will meet with his or her treatment team in order to set him or her up with an outpatient therapist and determine the appropriate level of aftercare services in Valdosta or elsewhere.
 Some clients find it best to step down into our PHP, while others are ready to be discharged home.
-Once clients are discharged from our outpatient programs, we hold an aftercare program every Thursday evening in order to check in on their wellbeing.
+Once clients are discharged from our outpatient services, we hold an aftercare program every Thursday evening in order to check in on their wellbeing.